Overv/VulkanTutorial/en/11_Compute_Shader.md

 ```

 We need to double the number of `VK_DESCRIPTOR_TYPE_STORAGE_BUFFER` types requested from the pool by two because our sets reference the SSBOs of the last and current frame.

-@todo: add in image to explain how this works

 ## Compute pipelines